Here are some of the top headlines from other news outlets around Southwest and Southside:

 Danville’s Malik Clements bids for starting position with Winnipeg Blue Bombers of the Canadian Football League. — Winnipeg Free Press.
 (See previous stories: “Aspiring dentist from Danville first aims for career in Canadian Football League” and “Danville’s Malik Clements to play in Canadian Football League championship game.“

-For more weather news, follow weather journalist Kevin Myatt on Twitter at @kevinmyattwx and sign up for his free weather email newsletter.
+For more weather news, follow weather journalist Kevin Myatt on Twitter / X at @kevinmyattwx and sign up for his free weather email newsletter.
 His weekly column appears in Cardinal News each Wednesday afternoon.